giankdiluvi/madmix/examples/discrete_toy_examples/README.md

 The `discrete_examples.ipynb` Jupyter notebook contains code to reproduce the three discrete toy examples.
-You should be able to run the whole notebook to get the results, except those of Concrete-relaxed flows and dequantization.
+You should be able to run the whole notebook to get the results, except those of Concrete-relaxed flows, dequantization, and argmax flows.
 Check the examples README to read more about that.